robustmq/robustmq/docs/en/index.md

 hero:
   name: "RobustMQ"
   text: "Next-generation high-performance cloud-native converged message queue."
   tagline: RobustMQ is an open-source project in the middleware message queue space implemented 100% in Rust.
-Its goal is to build a next-generation high-performance cloud-native converged message queue based on Rust that is compatible with a variety of mainstream message queue protocols and has full serveless capabilities.
+Its goal is to build a next-generation high-performance cloud-native converged message queue based on Rust that is compatible with a variety of mainstream message queue protocols and has full serverless capabilities.
   actions:
     - theme: brand
       text: Get Started